Toilet Gods and Demons in Japan

 In Japanese folklore there are both toilet gods and toilet demons.
 The toilet gods are household deities, the toilet demons are water demons.
 Let's look at the gods first, then the demons.

-With only very limited livestock, human waste has traditionally been collected and used as fertilizer in Japan.
-Cesspits therefore collected the waste, meaning that there was a risk of falling in and possibly drowning.
-Protection was needed to avoid this dreadful fate.
-Also, with the collected waste used for fertilizer, the toilet was connected with fertility.
+There is only very limited livestock on Japan farms.
+Human waste has traditionally been collected in cesspits and used as fertilizer.
+This meant that there was a risk of falling into a cesspit and possibly drowning.
+Protection was needed against this dreadful fate.
+Also, since the collected waste was used for fertilizer, the toilet was connected with fertility in general.

 The kawaya no-kami or toilet god was asked for help.
 Special rituals at the new year asked for the kawaya no-kami to bring a good harvest.
-Keeping the toilet clean was thought to newborn children more attractive.
+Keeping the toilet clean was thought to lead to more attractive children.

 The specific name and rituals associated with the toilet god vary with location.
 The name is Takagamisama around Nagano, Setchinsan in Hiroshima, Kamu-taka on Ishigaki Island, Sechinbisan in Ōita, and Usshimasama in Ehime.
 In some places the family sit in front of the toilet on a straw mat and eat a rice cake, in other places they would put an offering of food into the toilet.